EKreir/ecfArcadiaZoo/README.md

 9. modify the values ​​in the mysql and mongodb database connection files with yours (user, password, host, dbname,...),

+10. launch the apache service,

 - and finally, all that remains is to test locally to visualize the project.

+# with git :

+clone the project :

+`git clone`